How 'Modi-bashing' backfired

 Even the way BJP created a strong anti-dynasty narrative, somewhere struck a chord with common folks.
 Modi's speeches and his repeated recalling of anecdotes from childhood may seem like random things, but all this were part of a well planned and executed image building strategy.
 Modi captured the imagination of a common Indian by projecting himself as being 'one of them'.
 Rahul just failed in this.

 His distasteful personal attacks on Modi were used intelligently by the BJP to turn things against Congress.
-Elections are about perception and narrative, and the has mastered to control both these.
+Elections are about perception and narrative, and the BJP has mastered to control both.

 During the run up to the 2014 Lok Sabha elections, Modi had repeatedly played up his humble origins.
 Congress leaders Mani Shankar Aiyar and Bhalchandra Mungekar referred to him as 'chaiwala' in a derogatory manner.
 This many say played a big role in Congress' demolition in previous general elections.
 Aiyar went at PM Modi again in December 2017, around the time Gujarat assembly elections were held, calling him 'neech admi'.
 This backfired immediately and Congress lost to BJP in Gujarat.

-Sadly, no lessons were learned.
+Sadly, no lessons were learnt.